Pat Turner (Aboriginal activist): Career

-In 1994, Turner became the "most senior Indigenous government official in Australia" when she was appointed CEO of the Aboriginal and Torres Strait Islander Commission.
+In 1994, Turner became the "most senior Indigenous government official in Australia" when she was appointed CEO of the Aboriginal and Torres Strait Islander Commission, making her the first Aboriginal person and the first woman in that position.
 She served in the post for four years, during which time she completed her master's degree in public administration with the thesis, From paternalism to participation: the role of the Commonwealth in the administration of Aboriginal and Torres Strait Islander affairs policy.
 After her term, Turner served as the "Monash Chair" of Australian Studies at Georgetown University in Washington D.C. for eighteen months in 1998 and 1999.

 Returning to the APS, Turner worked in senior management positions in Centrelink and the Department of Health before retiring from the APS in 2006.
 From 2006 to 2010, she worked on the development and prepared for the launch of the National Indigenous Television.
 In 2011, she joined the advisory council of the Australian National Preventative Health Agency, serving until 2016 when she became CEO of the National Aboriginal Community Controlled Health Organisation (NACCHO).

+Turner became the lead convenor of the Coalition of Aboriginal and Torres Strait Islander Community-Controlled Peak Organisations (the Coalition of Peaks) in 2019.
+At its initiative, a historic Partnership Agreement on Closing the Gap was agreed between the Council of Australian Governments (COAG) and the Coalition of Peaks.
+In 2020 a National Agreement on Closing the Gap was signed by all Australian governments, including 16 targets under the federal government's Closing the Gap strategy and four priority reforms.

 In November 2019, it was announced that Turner would be one of 20 members of the Senior Advisory Group to help co-design the Indigenous voice to government set up by Ken Wyatt, the Minister for Indigenous Australians.
-The Group is co-chaired by Wyatt, Marcia Langton and Tom Calma.
+The Group was co-chaired by Wyatt, Marcia Langton, and Tom Calma.

+In March 2026, she announced her retirement as chief convenor of the Coalition of Peaks and CEO of NACCHO.

+Recognition and honours

+In 1990 Turner honoured as a Member of the Order of Australia (AO) for her dedication to public service.

+After the announcement of her retirement, Minister for Indigenous Australians Malarndirri McCarthy and Prime Minister Anthony Albanese paid tribute to her in a media release.

+In June 2026 Turner was awarded the highest Australian honour, becoming an Officer of the Order of Australia (AO), for "distinguished service to the Indigenous community through policy development, to governance and leaderships roles, and to improving health outcomes".

+At the 2026 National NAIDOC Week Awards in July 2026, Tuner was named NAIDOC Person of the Year, for her "lifelong service".